wavemotion-dave/NINTV-DS/README.md

 Missing / Known Issues :
 -----------------------
-* ECS support is partial - there is no UART / Cassette handling.
+* ECS support is partial - there is no UART / Cassette handling but all other ECS features are present (page flipping, keyboard, extra 8-bit RAM and the extra PSG sound channels).
-* The older DS-LITE/PHAT can only support a minimal ECS page-flipping scheme will let you play all the commercial ECS games.
-The DSi has extra memory and will play anything you throw at it ((World Series will have voice).
-Each ECS game will allow you to use the Intellivision Keypad to enter just enough keyboard information to start the game or you can pick the ECS mini-keyboard overlay.
+* The latest Same Game & Robots Intellivoice will produce some garbled sounds - likely cycle timing issue.

 License :
 -----------------------